zsparal/api-documentation/source/reference/v2/methods-api/get-method.rst

               .. type:: string

-            - The payment method has been enabled but needs the an external process to be active.
+            - Activation of this payment method relies on you taking action with an external party, for example signing up with PayPal or a giftcard issuer.

           * - ``rejected``